Is A Small Boat Radar Setup Worth Having?

 With the boat boat heeled, the range of the scanner - particularly on the leeward side - will be adversely affected.

-However, a self-leveling mast mount like the one shown on the right will ensure that the unit's performance remains unaffected by the angle of heel.
+However, a self-leveling mast mount like the one shown below will ensure that the unit's performance remains unaffected by the angle of heel.